okikiolumide/dareyio-pbl/Project10.md

 # Load Balancer Solution With Nginx and SSL/TLS
-In this project we will configure an Nginx Load Balancer solution.
-It is also extremely important to ensure that connections to your Web solutions are secure and information is encrypted in transit - we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.
+In this project I will configure an Nginx Load Balancer solution.
+It is also extremely important to ensure that connections to the Web solutions are secure and information is encrypted in transit - This will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.

 ## Task
 This project consists of two parts: